The Best Day Trips from Rome You Will Love

 Many people consider the region of Emilia-Romagna (where Bologna is) to be THE food capital of Italy (parma ham, Parmesan cheese, Baslamic vineger, tortellini, etc.)

-As much as I love Roman food, I have to agree - one could die and go to heaven eating one's way through Bologna.
+As much as I love Roman food, I have to agree - I could die and go to heaven eating my way through Bologna.

 pasta in bolognaBologna is well known for its cuisine, in particular tortellini, and fettucine with "ragù", a meat sauce known outside of Italy as "Bolognese".
 Here is another local pasta, "gramigna", at Ristorante de Cesari.

-It may not be one of the most famous day trips from Rome, but if you want something different, try Bologna.
+Bologna may not be one of the most famous or popular places to visit as a day trip from Rome, but if you want something different, I highly recommend it.

 You can pop up for the day, stroll under the beautiful porticoes, visit some churches, eat some life-changing pasta, climb the Asinelli tower, and come back to Rome.